particle-iot/docs/src/content/reference/device-os/firmware.md

 Keyboard.write(character);
 ```

-Momementarily clicks a keyboard key.
+Momentarily clicks a keyboard key.
 A click is a [`press()`](#press--1) quickly followed by [`release()`](#release--1).
 This function works only with ASCII characters.
 ASCII characters are translated into USB HID keycodes according to the [conversion table](https://github.com/particle-iot/firmware/blob/develop/wiring/src/spark_wiring_usbkeyboard.cpp#L33).
 For example ASCII character 'a' would be translated into 'a' keycode (leftmost middle row letter key on a QWERTY keyboard), whereas 'A' ASCII character would be sent as 'a' keycode with SHIFT modifier.

 ```cpp
 // EXAMPLE USAGE